abulka/pynsource/pynsource/trunk/Readme.txt

  - Optionally treat modules as classes - creating a pseudo class for each module - module variables and functions are  treated as attributes and methods of a class
  - Has been developed using unit tests (supplied) so that you can trust it just that little bit more ;-)
+ - Can generate UML Ascii-art :-)
+ - Can generate Java and Delphi code skeletons (out of your python code) so that you can import those into a proper UML tool.
+ - Free

 ========================================